primekeydevs/ejbca-vault-plugin/README.md

 ### Rebuild and re-deploy
 Example command how to perform a full rebuild - redeploy cycle (for example when modifying the plugin) can be found in the `redeploy.sh` file in this repo.

-Note that disabling the plugin will remove all the certificates stored, i.e. the 'list' command below will return empty.
-When upgrading the plugin in production another method is recommended which is to include the version of the plugin as -vX where X is the version of the plugin.
-Details on Hashicorp plugin upgrade are documented at [Upgrading Vault plugins](https://www.vaultproject.io/docs/upgrading/plugins).
+Note that disabling the plugin will remove all the certificates stored, as noted above.

 ## Configuration